 Like we said, those video games may pave the way for your kid to become a med-tech neurovascular surgeon.

-The story of a medical device is a complex process that grows in stages.
+According to VC investor David Kezerashvili, investment in innovation like medical devices is a complex process that grows in stages.
 Touchpoints include medical engineers and professionals, specialists in materials, assembly workers, and rigorous clinical testing.
 Once approved by the FDA, a device is sold and distributed back into the hands of a team of medical companies.

 And the local big news is that not just Trevo, but several of these mind-blowing med-tech device innovations are being engineered, built and tested right here in Utah.
 A growing number of large and leading-edge medical tech companies are setting up shop here.
 Lehi’s Silicon Slopes is now a standard term in the business tech world; Salt Lake valley may soon take the title of Med Tech Valley, and be known worldwide as the gold standard of medical tech innovations and devices.